Synternet/pubsub-go/README.md

 Welcome to the [Golang SDK](https://github.com/Synternet/pubsub-go) documentation for the Data Layer.
 This SDK enables seamless integration with our Data Layer solution, allowing you to harness the power of real-time data streams in your Golang applications.
 By leveraging the capabilities of the Data Layer, you can unlock new possibilities for data-driven projects and applications.

-[synternet pubsub-go](https://github.com/Synternet/pubsub-go) is a [Golang library](https://github.com/Synternet/pubsub-go) designed specifically for the Synternet Data Layer project.
+Synternet [pubsub-go](https://github.com/Synternet/pubsub-go) is a [Golang library](https://github.com/Synternet/pubsub-go) designed specifically for the Synternet Data Layer project.
 With this library, you can effortlessly subscribe to existing data streams or publish new ones.
-Powered by the NATS messaging system, [synternet pubsub-go](https://github.com/Synternet/pubsub-go) offers seamless integration between your Golang applications and the Synternet Data Layer platform.
+Powered by the NATS messaging system, Synternet [pubsub-go](https://github.com/Synternet/pubsub-go) offers seamless integration between your Golang applications and the Synternet Data Layer platform.

 # Features